falcao-g/calc/README.md

 # calc

-A calculator using the Tkinter python library
+A calculator made with te Tkinter python library

-I was bored and angry with the Windows calculator, so I did my own
+It's evry simple but gets the work done